seanmorris/ids/README.md

 The project is made to run in docker but doesn't require it.
 It can be included in any composer project, and used in part or in whole easily.

+The philosophy of the project is headlined by security, speed and easy of use, in that order.

 ## Installation

 Include Ids in your project with: